cs3217-2223/group-project-sotravel/Sotravel/docs/final-report.md

 ## Testing Strategy

-We used glass box testing to write an exposition of the test cases we wish to use.
-Due to time limitations and a requirement to have the app live for an ongoing trip, we didn't have time to write explici test cases.
-The exposition of our test cases can be found [here](./tests.md)
+We used white and black box testing to write an exposition of the test cases we wish to use.
+Due to time limitations and a requirement to have the app live for an ongoing trip, we didn't have time to write explicit test cases.
+The exposition of our test cases can be found [here](./tests.md).
+We used white box testing to test explicit pathways such as testing if information was added to a the cache, was cleared from the cache, etc. We used black box testing to test application flows such as navigation, redirects, etc.

 In addition, we found it hard to write explicit test cases for the real-time synchronisation across firebase.
 Consequently, we relied on manual testing with